Cynthia Enloe

 NPR chose Enloe’s Commencement speech at Connecticut College in 2011 as one of the 100 best US commencement addresses in the past century.

-At Clark University, Cynthia Enloe has served as Chair of Political Science, the Director of Women’s Studies, and has been awarded Clark University’s Outstanding Teacher Award three times.
+At Clark University, Cynthia Enloe has served as Chair of Political Science, Director of Women’s Studies, and has been awarded Clark University’s Outstanding Teacher Award three times.

 She currently serves on the editorial advisory boards of International Feminist Journal of Politics, Security Dialogue, Women, Politics and Policy, International Political Sociology, Critical Military Studies, and Politics and Gender.
 She is a member of WILPF’s International Academic Network (wilpf.org).